MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12b-m365-copilot.md

     ![Screenshot of the Copilot pane in Microsoft Edge.](./media/generative-ai/edge-copilot.png)

-1. In the Copilot pane, make sure **GPT-4 Creative** is highlighted and **GPT-4 Turbo** is selected for the best results, then enter the following prompt:
+1. In the Copilot pane, make sure **More Creative** is selected for the best results, then enter the following prompt:

     ```
     Create a corporate logo for the cleaning company.
 The logo should be round and include an iconic New York landmark.